 Total LFC games/goals: 22 / 0

 With adequate if relatively inexperienced back-up to Pepe Reina in the form of Diego Cavalieri and Peter Gulacsi, it was perhaps something of a surprise when Liverpool made a move for Middlesbrough’s Brad Jones in the opening week of the 2010/11 Premier League season.
-With Reina signing a long extension to his contract that would keep him at Anfield until 2016, Jones knew when he signed for Liverpool that only injury, suspension and the occasional cup match would see him being named in his new club’s first team from the start.
+Jones knew when he signed for Liverpool that only injury, suspension and the occasional cup match would see him being named in his new club’s first team from the start.
 Bradley Jones was born in Armadale, a city close to Perth in Western Australia but his mother was actually from Maghull on Merseyside so he had connections with Liverpool right from the start.
 As a teenager he played for a couple of years in Australia before joining Middlesbrough’s youth set-up and subsequently being offered a professional contract on his seventeenth birthday in March 1999.
 But it would be five long years before he made his senior debut in goal for the club from Teesside, although he did receive a winners’ medal as an unused substitute to compatriot Mark Schwarzer in the 2004 League Cup final when Boro defeated Bolton Wanderers 2-1.